 The AEDP offers the private Diploma Equine Dentistry course twice every year in Australia.
-It comprises theory lectures comprising 90 study days and practical training of 35 days (vets 30 days).
+It comprises theory lectures comprising 90 study days and practical training of 35 days.

 General Proficiencies

 The course aims to ensure successful participants have the following general proficiencies: